top of page

 Journal of Neurosurgery

-September 2018
+September 19, 2018

 CONTRAST-ENHANCED ULTRASOUND TO VISUALIZE HEMODYNAMIC CHANGES AFTER RODENT SPINAL CORD INJURY

-Zin Z. Khaing, Lindsay N. Cates, Dane M. DeWees, Alexander Hannah, Pierre Mourad, Matthew Bruce, and Christoph P. Hofstetter
+Zin Z. Khaing, Lindsay N. Cates, Dane M. Dewees, Alexander Hannah, Pierre Mourad, Matthew Bruce, and Christoph P. Hofstetter

 "In our current report, we introduce ultrafast CEUS Doppler for monitoring of spinal vascular structure and function in real time.
 Development and clinical implementation of this type of imaging could have a significant impact on the care of patients with tSCI."